Withholding Taxes: Maryland

 Author: Vicki M. Lambert, The Payroll Advisor

 - When hired, all employees must complete and submit to their employer a state withholding exemption certificate.
 The spouse of a military servicemember may be exempt from Maryland income tax withholding on income from services performed in Maryland if certain conditions apply.
 See Employee's Withholding Allowance Certificate.

 - A special withholding rate applies to payments of supplemental wages, such as bonuses.
 See Supplemental Wages.

 - Employers must provide federal Form W-2, Wage and Tax Statement, to each employee annually.
 In addition, employers must provide electronic or written notice to employees who may be eligible for the state Earned Income Tax Credit.
 See Form W-2 Requirements; Earned Income Tax Credit Notices.

-- Employers must keep all records pertaining to the payment of wages and the deduction and withholding of Maryland income tax for at least three years.
+- Employers must keep all records pertaining to the payment of wages and the deduction and withholding of Maryland income tax for a certain number of years.
 See Recordkeeping Requirements.